Information Filtering via Variational Regularization for Robot Manipulation: Experiments

 \subsection{Experimental Setup}

-\textbf{Simulation Environment.} We evaluate our method on three widely used benchmarks: RoboTwin2.0~\cite{chen2025robotwin}, Adroit~\cite{rajeswaran2017learning}, and MetaWorld~\cite{yu2020meta}.
+\textbf{Simulation Environment.} We evaluate our method on three widely used benchmarks: RoboTwin2.0\citep{chen2025robotwin}, Adroit\citep{rajeswaran2017learning}, and MetaWorld\citep{yu2020meta}.
 RoboTwin2.0 primarily focuses on dual-arm gripper manipulation, offering a diverse set of assets and task categories, and providing scripted policies to enable automated data collection.
 Adroit focuses on dexterous hand manipulation with high-dimensional continuous control, serving as a challenging testbed for learning precise, long-horizon skills.
 MetaWorld offers a diverse suite of single-arm manipulation tasks.
 Since most tasks from MetaWorld are already saturated (100\%), we select the rest unsaturated tasks for evaluation.

-\textbf{Training and Evaluation Metrics.} For a fair comparison, we follow the official training and evaluation protocols for all benchmarks: \begin{itemize} \item For RoboTwin2.0, we train the model using 50 expert demonstrations as specified by the official guidelines, and evaluate each task on 100 randomly generated scenes with 100 different random seeds. \item For Adroit and MetaWorld, we follow DP3~\cite{ze20243d} and use 10 expert demonstrations to assess the data efficiency of our method.
+\textbf{Training and Evaluation Metrics.} For a fair comparison, we follow the official training and evaluation protocols for all benchmarks: \begin{itemize} \item For Adroit and MetaWorld, we follow DP3\citep{ze20243d} and use 10 expert demonstrations to assess the data efficiency of our method.
 We run three independent trials with random seeds ${0,1,2}$.
 During training, we evaluate the policy every 200 epochs; each evaluation consists of 20 rollouts per task, from which we compute the success rate.
 For each seed, we track the success rate over training and define ${\rm SR}_5$ as the average of the top five success rates.
-We report the average ${\rm SR}_5$ across the three seeds. \end{itemize}
+We report the average ${\rm SR}_5$ across the three seeds. \item For RoboTwin2.0, we train the model using 50 expert demonstrations as specified by the official guidelines, and evaluate each task on 100 randomly generated scenes with 100 different random seeds. \end{itemize}